 All Chapter members must be APNA members in good standing.
 Chapters may not join or affiliate with any other organization without the prior approval of the Board of Directors.

 The Association shall not be liable for any debts of any Chapter unless such debt is authorized by the Board of Directors of the APNA.
 If a Chapter has its charter revoked or otherwise disaffiliates from the association, the Chapter shall have no right or interest in the assets of this Association.

 Section 5.
 Revocation of Charter

-The Board of Directors, by a majority of its voting members, may revoke the charter of a Chapter for any action which is in conflict with these Bylaws or which, in the judgment of the voting majority, is detrimental to the interests of the APNA.
+The Board of Directors, by a majority of its voting members present at a meeting at which a quorum of the Board is present, may revoke the charter of a Chapter for any action which is in conflict with these Bylaws, the Chapter Affiliation Agreement, or which, in the judgment of the Board of Directors, is detrimental to the interests of the APNA.

 ARTICLE IX: Limitation of Liability and Indemnification

 To the fullest extent permitted by the Act and the IRC, the personal liability of the Officers and Directors of the Association is hereby eliminated.